 How Technology Affects Employee Onboarding

 So, what does a seamless employee onboarding process look like?
 We can say with full certainty that what will help is effective IT support that ensures employees have all the tools needed to get up and running.
 This means providing new employees with a company email, ensuring they have access to necessary accounts and apps, and assigning all appropriate devices.

-It also means making sure they’re aware of company policies on passwords, cybersecurity, and, if applicable, bring your own device policies as well.
-With that said, there is only so much you can do to monitor and educate your employees about cybersecurity dangers.
+It also means making sure they’re aware of company policies on passwords, and cybersecurity, and, if applicable, bring your own device policies as well.
+With that said, there is only so much you can do to monitor and educate your employees by providing cybersecurity awareness training.
 Incorporating an extensive and interactive training session that’s specifically tailored to your company is the best way to reduce potential future threats.

 The IT Checklist You Need for Employee Onboarding

 Our team of IT professionals decided to compose a very basic and general IT checklist when onboarding new hires.
 Keep in mind that not all of it may be applicable to your organization.

 - Create new employee’s ID and ID Cards (if they’re working in the office)

 - Give access to building and office rooms

 - Company email accounts